If you are symptomatic, get tested for COVID-19 immediately.

-- Encourage immediate testing for any individual upon recognition of COVID-19-compatible symptoms
+- Encourages immediate testing for any individual who has symptoms of COVID-19; and

-- Instruct individuals who receive a negative test result but continues to experience COVID-19 symptoms to be retested
+- Instructs individuals who receive a negative test result but continue to experience COVID-19 symptoms to be retested

-Testing is part of the Saskatchewan Health Authority's strategy to limit the spread of COVID-19 and is made available to anyone wishing to be tested.
-You do not need to travel internationally or have symptoms to be tested.
+Testing is part of the Saskatchewan Health Authority's strategy to limit the spread of COVID-19 and is available to anyone for any reason.

 - HealthLine 811